steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

 import matplotlib.pyplot as plt
 ```

 2. To verify that TensorFlow is installed, print the version of TensorFlow by using the below print statement:

 ```
 print(tf._version__) r
 ```

+3. Load the dataset from the available internal libraries to analyze and train a neural network upon the MNIST Fashion Dataset.
+Loading the dataset returns four NumPy arrays.
+The model uses the training set arrays, train_images and train_labels, to learn.